DivyamSamarwal/ai-resume-score/README.md

 Base100 is designed to be effortlessly deployed on **Vercel** with absolutely **zero configuration required**.

-Because the application requires users to securely input their own API keys on the configuration screen, there are no `.env` files, secrets, or server-side variables you need to configure to host it.
+Because the application requires users to securely input their own API keys on the configuration screen, you can deploy it instantly with zero configuration.
+However, if you want the **Shareable Public Links** feature to work, you must add your Supabase database keys.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FDivyamSamarwal%2Fai-resume-score)

 1. Click the Deploy button above, or fork the repository.
-2. Import the project into Vercel.
+2. *(Optional)* Add your Supabase keys as Environment Variables in Vercel to enable URL sharing:
+   - `NEXT_PUBLIC_SUPABASE_URL`
+   - `SUPABASE_SERVICE_ROLE_KEY`
 3. Click **Deploy**.
 Vercel will automatically detect Next.js and build the app in under 2 minutes.

 ---